braincogsci/open-teaching/stics-manual.md

 |Test|<ul><li>Pitch your answer to expert(s).<li>Write a report to argue for your answer.</ul>|Expert meetings, progress meetings|

 ## Learning activities
+The structure of the course is such that you are guided through working on your project.
+You can find a detailed structure of the course on https://datanose.nl/#course[88722].

 |Activity|Hours|
 |:--:|:--:|
 |Lectures|10|